Resources

 What documents do you need to open a business bank account?

 Opening a bank account in the UK is a pretty simple process.
 All you need is all your documents in one place before you apply.
+You’ll likely need the following:

-• Proof of your address, such as an online utility payment or council tax bill, or a statement from your personal bank account
+• Proof of your address, such as an online utility payment or council tax bill, or a statement from your personal bank account.

 You’ll also need the following information about your business:

-• The full name of the company
+• The full name of the company.

-• The business’ international postal address
+• The business’ international postal address.

-• The business’ main phone number and email address
+• The business’ main phone number and email address.

-• The business’ UK Companies House registration number
+• The business’ UK Companies House registration number.

-• The approximate annual UK revenue
+• The approximate annual UK revenue.

 How to choose a business bank account

-One of the things most business owners should look for is lower costs – and many banks offer fee-free banking for the first 12 to 18 months.
+One of the things most business owners should look for is lower costs – and many UK banks offer fee-free banking for the first 12 to 18 months.
 However, there’s usually a significant hike in fees once the opening period is over.
 It’s worth checking how much these fees will cost your business in the long term.

 You should also check how flexible the account is.
 Just like a mortgage, you should look for the flexibility to switch to a new bank account once the payment fees start to stack up or change when the initial rate is over.